Asimov's Science Fiction: Contents and reception

-Scithers
+Scithers (1977–1982)

 Asimov and Scithers agreed at the launch of the magazine on their goals for the magazine.
-In an editorial in the first issue, Asimov said "...we will lean toward hard science fiction, and toward the reasonably straightforward in the way of style ...We will have humorous stories and we will have an occasional unclassifiable story".
+In an editorial in the first issue, Asimov said "we will lean toward hard science fiction, and toward the reasonably straightforward in the way of style ...
+We will have humorous stories and we will have an occasional unclassifiable story".
+Mike Ashley, a historian of science fiction, summarizes the plans for the magazine: "It was not to be one full of stories trying to put the world to rights, nor to be full of experimental or New Wave material."

 The first issue included stories by Asimov, Arthur C. Clarke, Jonathan Fast, and Fred Saberhagen, and an excerpt from Gordon R. Dickson's novel Time Storm which would be published later that year.
-John Varley contributed two stories: "Good-Bye, Robinson Crusoe", one of his Eight Worlds stories; and (under a pseudonym) "Air Raid", which was later turned into a film, Millennium.
-Asimov's soon became known for humorous stories; the only touch of humor in the first issue was Clarke's story, "Quarantine", which was a very short story originally written to fit on a postcard, and more quickly appeared.
+John Varley contributed two stories: "Good-Bye, Robinson Crusoe", one of his Eight Worlds stories; and (under a pseudonym) "Air Raid", which was turned into a film, Millennium, in 1989.
+Asimov's soon became known for humorous stories.
+The only touch of humor in the first issue was Clarke's story, "Quarantine", which was a very short story originally written to fit on a postcard, but more quickly appeared.
 Two stories by Asimov based on puns appeared in the second issue, and the third issue saw the re-appearance of Reginald Bretnor's "Feghoot" series of punning stories that had appeared in The Magazine of Fantasy & Science Fiction and Venture Science Fiction decades earlier.
-More "spoofs and parodies and occasional limericks" appeared, and science fiction historian Mike Ashley comments that they "threatened to overshadow the more serious fiction".
+More "spoofs or parodies and occasional limericks" appeared which "threatened to overshadow the more serious fiction", according to science fiction historian Mike Ashley.
 For example "Bat Durston: Space Marshal" by G. Richard Bozarth was a parody, inspired by an advertisement that had appeared on the back cover of Galaxy Science Fiction in the 1950s; Ashley points out that new readers might have thought it was intended as a serious story.
-Allied with some stories clearly written for younger readers, these stories gave the impression that the magazine was targeted at a juvenile audience.
+Allied with some stories clearly written for younger readers, these stories gave the impression that the magazine was not aimed at an adult audience.
 Orson Scott Card commented in an early review of Asimov's that it had "tapped a juvenile market that none of the other magazines was reaching", and other reviewers made similar comments.
-As a result some writers did not submit manuscripts to Asimov's despite the competitive rates of pay.
+As a result, some writers did not submit manuscripts to Asimov's despite the competitive rates of pay.
+Ashley suggests that when Dozois left the editorial staff after only a year, it was because he wanted to acquire stories that were more sophisticated than the material Scithers preferred.